HuiyingC/GAugCL/README.md

 ## Prerequisites

-PyGCL needs the following packages to be installed beforehand:
+GAugCL needs the following packages to be installed beforehand:

 * Python 3.8+
 * PyTorch 1.9+